harrisonpim/theblackhart.co.uk/README.md

 The site is rebuilt and deployed automatically on vercel whenever:

 - there's a change to the content in prismic (Ideally, changes are bundled together into a release)
-- there's a new commit to the master branch of this repo.
+- there's a new commit to the `main` branch of this repo.
 New PRs will generate a preview build which is deployed to a secondary URL.

 As changes on either side are relatively infrequent compared to the build time, we have no problem rebuilding the site from scratch on each change.